Gabby's World: Career

 In 2018, Smith released her first album under the moniker Gabby's World, Beast On Beast, on Yellow K Records.
 Its singles received positive reviews from NPR, The Fader and Stereogum.

+In 2020, Smith contributed to the benefit compilation The Song is Coming From Inside the House, organized by indie band Strange Ranger to raise funds for Groundswell's Rapid Response Fund.

 In 2021, Smith began collaborating with Barrie and executive produced the album Barbara.
 Gabby later began touring with Barrie internationally to promote the album.
 In the same year Smith toured with and recorded several live performances with Japanese Breakfast, contributing synths and backing vocals.

+In late 2023, Smith released the lp Gabby Sword on Carrot All Records, marking the first full length release in five years.
+The album contends with themes of friendship, aging, autobiography and newfound queer identity.
+In the interim years Gabby began her first same sex relationship with collaborator Barrie and the two married in 2021.
+In October of 2024, Smith embarked on a US tour to support Gabby Sword.